 1 stick celery stalk

 Enough for dusting the veal

 1 tbsp extra virgin olive oil

-for seasoning salt
+enough for seasoning

-for seasoning black pepper
+enough for seasoning

 1litre beef stock

 70g parmesan cheese

 1 litre beef stock

 To Make Risotto